CosmWasm/docs-deprecated/docs/03-architecture/04-query.md

 To enable custom queries, we allow each contract to expose a `query` function, that can access its data store in read-only mode.
 It can load any data it wishes and even perform calculations on it.
-This method is exposed as `query_custom` to call callers (external and internal).
+This method is exposed as `query_custom` to all callers (external and internal).
 The data format (both query and response) is anything the contract desires, and should be documented in the public schema, along with `HandleMsg` and `InitMsg`.

-Note that executing a contract may consume an unbounded amount gas.
+Note that executing a contract may consume an unbounded amount of gas.
 Whereas `query_raw` will read one key and has a small, mostly fixed cost, we need to enforce a gas limit on these queries.
 This is done differently for external and internal calls and discussed below.